abby2412/Evaluating-Model-free-Algorithms-for-learning-World-Value-Function/README.md

 - soft-Actor-critic.py is the implementation of the soft actor-critic algo on pendulum domain
 - DQN_Cartpole_final.py is the implementation of the DQN algo on cartpole domain
 - Q_SARSA_VF_final.py is the implementation of the q-learning and sarsa algo on cliff-walking domain but with the value function (not world-value function)
--

 ### Packages needed

 There are certain packages needed, but for certain algorithms certain versions of these packages were needed.
+These version of each packages are in the requirements1 and requirements2 files.